deadfry42/mcserver-megarepo/README.md

 # mcserver plugin megarepo
 all of the plugins I custom made especially for my minecraft server!

+> [!NOTE]
+> This is simply an archive of my plugin code.
+> I will likely not accept pull requests/issues unless the PR fixes technical issues / improves efficiency.
+> Also, please not I am in no way a _good_ programmer.
+You _will_ find mistakes & issues if you read through this code.

+> [!WARNING]
+> You can use these plugins for your own server, but do NOT expect them to be plug-and-play.
+> They are specifically built for my server, and are likely not going to work in another without modification of the plugins.

 Plugins and what they do:
 - DFSmpPlugin
   - Used in the SMP server and the Skyblock server.